-A Zero-Click search occurs when a search results page displays the answer to a user's query at the top of the page, and the user does not need to click a link to access it.
+A Zero-Click search occurs when a SERP displays the answer to a user's query at the top of the page, that does not lead to a click.

 For example, a search for "how many kilometers in 1 mile" will display an answer that doesn't require another click or an additional site visit: